 Seven out of 10 people with Cushing’s disease are women.

-Cushing’s syndrome includes Cushing’s disease, but it most commonly happens when the use of steroid medications affects hormone levels.
+Cushing’s syndrome includes Cushing’s disease, but it

 Apart from those with Cushing’s disease, people who are at risk of developing Cushing’s syndrome include those who: